There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) identify current innovations or educational issues within the health professions; (2) develop strategies to address current educational issues within the health professions; (3) identify barriers and facilitators to change in health professions education; (4) analyse the educational trends within different health professions; (5) demonstrate knowledge of evaluation models for innovations or strategies to address current issues; and (6) identify and extract current best practice initiatives in health professions education that can be applied in one's own profession, or design, implement and evaluate an educational innovation in professional practice.
+Students are able to (1) identify current innovations or educational issues within the health professions; (2) develop strategies to address current educational issues within the health professions; (3) identify barriers and facilitators to change in health professions education; (4) demonstrate knowledge of evaluation models for innovations or strategies to address current issues; (5) prepare for leadership of change management in health professions education; and (6) identify and analyse current best practice initiatives in health professions education that can be applied in one's own profession.

-- Typically this unit is assessed in the following ways: (1) online activity; (2) e-poster; and (3) written assignment.
+Indicative assessments in this unit are as follows: (1) online activity; (2) Presentation; and (3) written assignment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)